-As 3924, 43924 was built at Derby in 1911 and survived with BR until withdrawn in 1965 although it was placed in store out of service for a period in 1962.
+As 3924, 43924 was completed at Derby in October 1920 and survived with BR until withdrawn in 1965 although it was placed in store out of service for a period in 1962.

 As 3924 it was based at Wellingborough in 1925 but no other early allocations are known.

 BR motive power depot allocations since 1948.

 |August 1962||Bristol Barrow Road|

 Following withdrawal from service in July 1965 43924 was sold for scrap and arrived at Woodham Brothers scrapyard in October 1965.
 It was the first locomotive to leave for preservation in September 1968 some four months before the next engine was saved for preservation.